Improved management of protected areas and national parks

 Conservation International developed China’s first PA co-management model that is jointly led by government and a conservation organization, with Anzihe PA as the pilot.
 Under the co-management framework, a management committee was established, governed by the nature reserve, government, and NGO.
 Members of the management committee jointly lead the management of the Protected Area and formulate the Master Plan for management.

 The Master Plan for Anzihe was approved by the Forestry Administration of Sichuan Province in November 2018.
-It sketched in details for guiding the medium- and long-term development plans for Anzihe PA on ecological conservation, scientific research and monitoring, nature education, recreation experience, sustainable community development, and branding & communication.
+It sketched in detail for guiding the medium- and long-term development plans for Anzihe PA on ecological conservation, scientific research and monitoring, nature education, recreation experience, sustainable community development, and branding & communication.
 The Master Plan is known as the first comprehensive regional plan made among China’s giant panda national parks.

 Activities have been carried out as per the Master Plan.